Chart Generation Guide¶

 This auto-detects the most recent result in benchmark_runs/results/ and generates default charts.

-See Chart Types for examples of the generated charts.
+See Chart Types for examples of each chart type.

 Generate from Specific Results¶